 - Level 3 (Healthy): He’s now decisive and authoritative, the natural leader others respect.

 - He’s seen as honorable and carries others with his strength.

-But even though Kyle has plenty of flaws, the backstory also suggest he has tremendous upside potential.
+Even though Kyle has plenty of flaws, the backstory also suggests he has tremendous upside potential.

 Readers want an emotional payoff—to see Kyle change—so they keep turning pages!

 The audience hopes Kyle will become worthy of his love interest, Susie.
 As the pair race to solve the murder before the killer strikes again, readers seek that emotional payoff.
 They eagerly turn pages, looking for Kyle’s transformation, enabling him to identify the murderer and win over Susie.

 Sign-up for the weekly email and get the free character arc and profile: